-There are specific tools available on both paid and open source platforms that continuously scan your network for anything that resembles Ransomware.
-Most red flags are behavioral activities of a user like naming a file, deleting a file, or accessing data that is not normally accessed by that user.
-These tools detect patterns of unusual behavior and trigger alerts that need investigating and then remediation.
+There are specific tools available on both paid and open-source platforms that continuously scan your network for anything that resembles Ransomware.
+Most red flags are behavioural activities of a user like naming a file, deleting a file, or accessing data that is not normally accessed by that user.
+These tools detect patterns of unusual behaviour and trigger alerts that need investigating and then remediation.

 Implementing a robust endpoint security system is crucial to mitigate these attacks.
 Certain antivirus engines can detect malicious malware and prevent it from getting downloaded.
 In addition, these tools can also provide the ability to view compromised devices and even send alert notifications when a user stumbles on a risky website.
 However, ransomware attacks are getting more complex as cybercriminals are coming up with innovative ways to get around the system.
 Therefore, more stringent security protocols need to be in place in conjunction with strong antivirus solutions.

 - McAfee, industry-leading antivirus software provides both business threat detection and protection from hackers and cyber-attacks including ransomware.